Contrasting Provident Financial (FPLPY) and Its Competitors

 Provident Financial (OTCMKTS: FPLPY) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it compare to its competitors?
-We will compare Provident Financial to related businesses based on the strength of its earnings, profitability, analyst recommendations, institutional ownership, dividends, valuation and risk.
+We will compare Provident Financial to related companies based on the strength of its profitability, analyst recommendations, dividends, earnings, valuation, institutional ownership and risk.

-62.5% of shares of all “Personal credit institutions” companies are held by institutional investors.
-17.7% of shares of all “Personal credit institutions” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+62.5% of shares of all “Personal credit institutions” companies are owned by institutional investors.
+17.7% of shares of all “Personal credit institutions” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a summary of recent ratings for Provident Financial and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings for Provident Financial and its competitors, as provided by MarketBeat.com.

 |Sell Ratings